-Would the Project: Potentially Significant LTS with Mitigatior LTS Impact No Impact 1.
+.
+Agriculture and Forestry Resources (CEQA Checklist Questions) uld the Project: Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the CA Resources Agency, to a non-agricultural use?
 (CEQA IIa) \boxtimes 2.
 Conflict with existing zoning for agricultural use, or a Williamson Act contract?
 (CEQA IIb) \boxtimes 3.
 Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resource Code section 12220(g), timberland (as defined by Public Resource Code section 4526) or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
-(CEQA IIc) 4.
+(CEQA IIc) \boxtimes 4.
 Result in the loss of forest land or conversion of forest land to non-forest use?
 (CEQA IId) \boxtimes 5.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
 (CEQA IIe) \boxtimes